BrightID/BrightID/account-verification.md

 ## Motivation

-The number of sybil (fake, duplicate) accounts from which a group of malicious users can benefit should be limited.
+The number of sybil (fake, duplicate) accounts from which a group of attackers can benefit should be limited.
 To this end, each account must be *verified* to perform important functions like running a node, or to receive benefits that require a unique identity, such as basic income from a basic income distribution application.
 This is done by analyzing the social graph.

 ## Verification Process